ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
 The Content-Format  is "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

 - 'gkty': the key type "Group_PubSub_Keying_Material" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
-- 'key': The keying material for group communication includes:
+- 'key': The keying material for group communication includes the following parameters:
     * 'group_SenderId', specifying the Client's Sender ID encoded as a CBOR byte string.
 This field MUST be included if the Client is a Publisher, and MUST NOT be included otherwise.
-    * 'cred_fmt' parameter, specifying the format of authentication credentials used in the group.
+    * 'cred_fmt', specifying the format of authentication credentials used in the group.
 This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.
 At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).
-    * 'sign_alg' parameter, specifying the Signature Algorithm used to sign messages in the group.
+    * 'sign_alg', specifying the Signature Algorithm used to sign messages in the group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
-    * 'sign_params' parameter, specifying the parameters of the Signature Algorithm.
+    * 'sign_params', specifying the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements:
       - 'sign_alg_capab'is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
       - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
-    * 'COSE\_Key', specifying a "COSE\_Key" object as defined in {{RFC9052}} {{RFC9053}} and containing:'kty' with value 4 (symmetric), 'kid', 'alg' and 'Base IV' with value defined by the KDC, and 'k', specifying the value of the symmetric key (REQ17).
-ToDo:The 'kid' is a CBOR byte string encoding the Gid of the group.
+    * 'group_key', specifying a COSE\_Key object as defined in {{RFC9052}} and conveying the group key to use in the security group.
+The COSE\_Key object MUST contain the following parameters:
+       - 'kty', with value 4 (Symmetric).
+       - 'alg', with value the identifier of the AEAD algorithm used in the security group.
+       - 'Base IV', with value the Base Initialization Vector (Base IV) to use in the security group with this group key.
+       - 'k', with value the symmetric encryption key to use as group key (REQ17).
+       - 'kid', with value the identifier of the COSE\_Key object, hence of the group key.
+This value is used as Group Identifier (Gid) of the security group, as long as the present key is used as group key in the security group.
-- 'num': the version number of the keying material specified in the 'key' field (with initial value set to 0 on creation of the group)
+- 'num', specifying the version number of the keying material specified in the 'key' field (with initial value set to 0 on creation of the group).
-- 'exp', MUST be present.
+- 'exp', which MUST be present.
-- 'ace-groupcomm-profile' parameter MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.
+- 'ace-groupcomm-profile', which MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.
-- 'creds', MUST be present, if the 'get\_creds' parameter was present.
+- 'creds', which MUST be present if the 'get\_creds' parameter was present.
 Otherwise, it MUST NOT be present.
 The KDC provides the authentication credentials of all the Publishers in the group.
-- 'peer\_roles' MUST be present if 'creds' is also present.
+- 'peer\_roles', which MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
 (ToDo: Requested a change for this, and see how the Groupcomm draft is updated.)
-- 'peer\_identifiers' MUST be present if 'creds' is also present.
+- 'peer\_identifiers', which MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
 The identifiers are the Publisher Sender IDs whose authentication credential is specified in the 'creds' parameter (REQ 25).
-- 'kdc\_cred', MUST be present if group re-keying is used, and encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).
+- 'kdc\_cred', which MUST be present if group re-keying is used, and encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).
-- 'kdc\_nonce', MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string, and including a dedicated nonce N\_KDC generated by the KDC.
+- 'kdc\_nonce', which MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string, and including a dedicated nonce N\_KDC generated by the KDC.
 For N\_KDC, it is RECOMMENDED to use a 8-byte long random nonce.
-- 'kdc_cred_verify' MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string.
+- 'kdc_cred_verify', which MUST be present, if 'kdc\_cred' is present and encoded as a CBOR byte string.
 The PoP evidence is computed over the nonce N\_KDC, which is specified in the 'kdc\_nonce' parameter and taken as PoP input.
 KDC MUST compute the signature by using the signature algorithm used in the group, as well as its own private key associated with the authentication credential specified in the 'kdc\_cred' parameter (REQ21).
-- 'group_rekeying': MAY be omitted, if the KDC uses the "Point-to-Point" group rekeying scheme registered in Section 11.12 of {{I-D.ietf-ace-key-groupcomm}} as the default rekeying scheme in the group (OPT9).
+- 'group_rekeying', which MAY be omitted if the KDC uses the "Point-to-Point" group rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}} as the default rekeying scheme in the group (OPT9).
 In any other case, the 'group_rekeying' parameter MUST be included.

 A Publisher Client MUST support 'group\_SenderId' parameter (REQ29).